algobulls/algobulls_help_site/docs/member/fixed-income.md

 ## 5. How to Sell a Security?

-It's crucial to update your KYC, bank information, and demat account information in the Manage Account section in the sidebar navigation before you Sell a security.
+It is crucial to update your KYC, bank information, and demat account information in the Manage Account section in the sidebar navigation before you sell a security.

 After updating the above information, from the Marketplace, select a security that you would like to invest in and click on Sell.